pinemosquito/Neural-Net/README.md

     model.add(Dense(nb_classes))
     model.add(Activation('softmax'))

-Dropout is a regularization method for neural net
-The dropout rate of 20% or one in 5 inputs will be randomly excluded from each update cycle.
+Dropout is a regularization method for neural net.
+A dropout rate of 20% means one in 5 inputs will be randomly excluded from each update cycle.
+This is quite useful.
 Keras offered a host of objective functions and optimization schemes Error loss: RMSE, MSE
 Hinge loss: hinge, squared_hinge
 Classification loss: binary_crossentropy, categorical_crossentropy